-You need a safe space to explore the realities of adoption for you.
-A place you can ask your questions
+You need a safe space to ask questions

-and get the whole story from someone you trust.
+about the adoption process and get honest answers from someone you trust.

 All the information you need to make an informed decision